Loans

 We have included several lenders on our private loan list.
 They were selected on the basis of their loan fees, rates/terms, and customer service.
 Please note that students may choose any lender and are not limited to lenders on the lender list.
 Additional information on private-loan options and lenders is available online at the FastChoice website.

 Students who decide to apply for a private loan will do so directly on the lender's website.
 The lender will notify us if the student has been approved.
 If a loan has been approved, a staff member in the Office of Student Financial Assistance will certify the loan (as long as the student has enrolled for classes).
-Loan funds will disburse to the student's account 3 days before the start of classes.
+Loan funds will disburse to the student's account one week after the start of the semester.
 The loan application and certification process takes approximately 2-3 weeks.
 The suggested deadline to apply is June 30th for the upcoming fall semester.
-This should allow enough time for the loan to be certified (if approved) and to appear on the Fall billing statement.
+This should allow enough time for the loan to be certified (if approved) and to appear on the fall billing statement.

 Nurse Education Assistance Loan Program (NEALP)